jtguggedal/thingy_web_bluetooth/README.md

 **Supported operations**

--   `get` - Gets the connected device's current motion configuration
+-   `read` - Reads the connected device's current motion configuration
--   `set` - Sets the motion configuration of the connected device
+-   `write` - Writes the motion configuration of the connected device
     - **Parameters**:
         - Object:
             - stepCounterInterval (Sets the step counter interval).
 Must be in the range 100 ms to 5000 ms.